linuxgamingcentral/gcadapter-oc-kmod-deck/README.md

 # GCC Adapter Overclocking Script for Steam Deck
 Convenient desktop file for overclocking the GameCube controller adapter on Steam Deck.
 Should persist across reboots.

 Download the [desktop file](https://raw.githubusercontent.com/linuxgamingcentral/gcadapter-oc-kmod-deck/main/gcadapter-oc-kmod.desktop) (right-click, Save Link As) and run it.
+Enter your root password when prompted.
+If a root password is not set up, the installer will temporarily use the password `Smash!`.
 After installation your GCC adapter should now be overclocked to 1,000 Hz.
 That's it!

+If you want to uninstall, download the [desktop file](https://raw.githubusercontent.com/linuxgamingcentral/gcadapter-oc-kmod-deck/main/uninstall.desktop) and repeat the same steps.

 See my [guide](https://linuxgamingcentral.com/posts/overclock-gc-adapter-on-steam-deck/) for more info.